paultyng/terraform-provider-avi/website/docs/r/avi_upgradestatusinfo.html.markdown

 * `after_reboot_rollback_fnc` - (Optional) Backward compatible abort function name.
 Field introduced in 18.2.10, 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `after_reboot_task_name` - (Optional) Backward compatible task dict name.
 Field introduced in 18.2.10, 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `clean` - (Optional) Flag for clean installation.
 Field introduced in 18.2.10, 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `dryrun_info` - (Optional) Upgrade dry-run operation details.
+Field introduced in 31.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `duration` - (Optional) Duration of upgrade operation in seconds.
 Field introduced in 18.2.6.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `enable_patch_rollback` - (Optional) Check if the patch rollback is possible on this node.
 Field introduced in 18.2.6.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `enable_rollback` - (Optional) Check if the rollback is possible on this node.
 Field introduced in 18.2.6.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.